mamachanko/cfpush/README.md

 ## Prerequisites

 This tutorial currently assumes you're using [run.pivotal.io](https://run.pivotal.io).
-If you sign up you get 87$ of quota for free.
+If you sign up you will get some free quota to play around with. (might as well spend it on this tutorial)

 You will need the `cf` cli.
 If you don't have it installed yet, go [here](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html).